-DNAinfo, Gothamist shut down a week after employees unionize
+Billionaire pulls the plug on DNAinfo, Gothamist after employees unionize

 "As I am sure is true for all of you, this is a sad and disappointing day, but I would like us to wind down things in the way we have always operated: with integrity and professionalism," Ricketts said.

---Oliver Darcy contributed to this story.
+--CNNMoney's Oliver Darcy contributed to this story.